A lot of people ask me what web applications I use, so I decided to write a post and share some of my favorites with you

 Web Analytics and Optimization

 Most recently, I’ve been using it to make purposeful tweaks and adjustments to the recent redesign of The Smart Passive Income Blog.
 I have the tool set to record data from all types of pages on my blog—from the homepage to top income producing pages (like the resource page), and even random blog posts so I can see what people are actually clicking on.

 - It can show me, in a glance, traffic data for multiple websites at the same time on the dashboard.
 This is extremely helpful for someone like me who runs online businesses.

 - It’s less intimidating, cleaner, and a lot more user friendly.

 - I love how I can easily see, in real-time, how many people are on my website, and even pinpoint specific users and see every action they’ve taken on the site—from what page they entered on, to what they’ve clicked on, and where they’ve exited.

 - It’s easier to setup goals and campaigns in Clicky vs. Google Analytics, in my opinion.

 - It’s far easier to compare what happened today on your sites vs. what happened yesterday, or seven days before, or any other day.

 Plus, you get support over at Clicky.
+[Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]
 It’s hard to get support from Google for Google Analytics.

 GTmetrix: GTmetrix is a sweet (and free) tool that you can use to check the speed and performance of your website.
 Just insert your URL and boom—you’ll get a quick analysis and report of how long it took to load, along with a grade and what parts of your site are slowing you down.